JorgeOctavioNA/BlazorModalPlus/README.md

 # BlazorModalPlus

-**BlazorModalPlus** is a Blazor library providing Bootstrap 5-based modal dialog components.
-These components are highly customizable and cater to a variety of confirmation and dialog use cases.
+**BlazorModalPlus** is a Blazor library that provides Bootstrap 5-based modal dialog components.
+These components are highly customizable and fit a variety of confirmation and dialog use cases.
+Additionally, multi-language support is added.

 ## Features